ESG vs sustainable investing: what is the difference?

 The word "impact" should invite more scrutiny.
 Investors should ask what outcome is being measured, whether the investment makes that outcome more likely, and how the manager reports progress.
 In listed equity funds, impact claims can be harder to prove because buying shares in the secondary market does not automatically provide new capital to a company.

-Why the distinction matters for ad and SEO value
+Why the distinction matters for investors

 How to compare products using these terms